 Year 3 Skittleball Tournament

-Our first match was against Somerleyton and we won 8-1.
+On 27th February, our first match was against Somerleyton and we won 8-1.
 It was quite tricky.
 The next two rounds we won and the last round was against Gunton and we drew.
 Then it went into extra time and we scored.
 It was a free throw to Gunton and they scored.
 At least we all tried our hardest.
 That’s all we can do!
 Then when the games were finished every school that was remaining had to come and sit down and then they announced the 1st, 2nd and 3rd place schools.
 The school that won was Gunton and 2nd was us!